'My BF doesn’t want me to go to my best friend's wedding.' UPDATED

 My best friend asked me to be her maid of honour and I’m so excited, we’ve been wedding planning for the past couple of months while her fiancé was finalising his groomsmen.
 I was surprised when she told me, Sam would be the best man.

 I explained to him that Sam and I haven’t even seen each other for 3 years but he said he still felt uncomfortable with it.
-Jake is invited to the wedding so I tried to say that I would still spend most of my time with him but he said he still doesn’t want to watch me walk down the aisle and have a first dance with someone else.
+Jake is invited to the wedding so I tried to say that I would still spend most of my time with him.

+But he said he still doesn’t want to watch me walk down the aisle and have a first dance with someone else, plus he didn’t want to have to be reminded of this every time we go over to Ella and her fiancés house as all the offical wedding pictures would be plastered all over the place.

 Edit: I just wanted to clarify a few things that I’ve seen people talk about in the comments, thank you for everyone’s advice I really appreciate it all.